uspki/policies/certificate-policy.md

 This document serves two purposes:

 - to specify the Federal Public Trust TLS PKI Certificate Policy and requirements, and
-- to provide requirements for what each Certification Authority must address in its Certification Practice Statement
+- to provide requirements for what each Certification Authority shall address in its Certification Practice Statement

 This policy is for a hierarchical Public Key Infrastructure restricted to services operated by or on behalf of the U.S. Government and U.S. Federal entities.
 The hierarchical PKI is referenced as the **Federal Public Trust TLS PKI** in this document.